frozsgy/spotify-search/README.md

 ## Usage

-1. After instsallation, run `main.py`
+1. After installation, run `main.py`
 2. Follow the authentication process in your browser and make sure that your app can write to a file named `tokens.ini`
 3. After a successful authentication, you should see a simple search form on the page.
 Alternatively, you can go to `/search/` as well.